-All panels will take place in Robinson College.
+All panels and plenary sessions will take place in Robinson College.

 Cambridge is one of the finest cities in Britain, with a heady mix of ancient charm and world-leading hi-tech industries.
 Robinson is one of the more modern colleges within the University of Cambridge, and enjoys a large and tranquil site a few minutes walk from the city centre shops, the world-famous Backs and other Cambridge Colleges.